Falenica

 Falenica is a part of Wawer, one of districts of Warsaw, located on the right bank of the Vistula, in the far southeastern corner of the city.
 Until 1951 it was a separate village, then it became part of Warsaw.
 Before the Second World War Falenica, which is located in a forested area, was a favorite location for summer cottages and houses.
-Population of around 8.600 inhabitants.
+It has a population of around 8.600 inhabitants.

 World War II

 During World War II the Germans opened a Jewish ghetto there, called Falenica-Miedzeszyn Ghetto.
 All of its inhabitants were transported to Treblinka in August 1942.
 Falenica is located along the main rail line, which connects Warsaw with Lublin.